YottaDB/YDBDoc/ProgGuide/commands.rst

 **PASS[CURLVN]**

 With the PASSCURLVN jobparameter, the JOBbed process inherits the current collation, local variables, aliases, and alias containers from the current stack level of the parent process.
 Therefore, a ZWRITE in the JOBbed process has the same output, except for any out of scope aliases, as a ZWRITE in the context of the JOB command.
-If the JOB command finds a ZWRITE representation of any lvn, consisting of its full name, its subscripts, corresponding value, quotes and the equal-sign (=) exceeding 1MiB, it produces a JOBLVN2LONG error in the parent process, and a JOBLVNDETAIL error in the error output stream of the JOBbed process.
+If the JOB command finds a ZWRITE representation of any lvn - consisting of its full name, subscripts, corresponding value, quotes and the equal-sign (=) exceeding 1MiB - it produces a JOBLVN2LONG error in the parent process, and a JOBLVNDETAIL error in the error output stream of the JOBbed process.
 If a JOB command does not specify PASSCURLVN, the JOBbed process(es) inherits no local variables from the parent, although it can receive values passed as parameters to an actuallist entryref.
 While not an inexpensive command, you can use the "exclusive" NEW command to control the context passed to the JOBbed process; for example, adding "NEW (LOCALA,LOCALB)" before the JOB command would pass only LOCALA and LOCALB.

-If a parameter in the formal list of JOBbed entryref shares the same name with a local in the parent process, the parameter passing facility applies the actuallist in the JOB command argument to the formallist at the invoked label superseding any local variable passed from the parent process by the PASSCURLVN option.
+If a parameter in the formal list of a JOBbed entryref shares the same name with a local in the parent process, the parameter passing facility applies the actuallist in the JOB command argument to the formallist at the invoked label, superseding any local variable passed from the parent process by the PASSCURLVN option.

 **STA[RTUP]="/path/to/shell/script"**